-Eight Things You Shouldn't Say to Your Lawyer Proffitt & Associates Family Law 917 Franklin St. If your lawyer doesn't seem to be working on your case, sending you a courteous but firm letter expressing your concerns should get your lawyer's attention.
-Don't threaten to file a malpractice lawsuit or file a complaint with the bar association; such threats will likely cause your lawyer to become angry and defensive, without paying attention.
+Eight Things You Shouldn't Say to Your Criminal Defense Lawyer in Hollywood SC Proffitt & Associates Family Law 917 Franklin St. If your Criminal Defense Lawyer in Hollywood SC doesn't seem to be working on your case, sending you a courteous but firm letter expressing your concerns should get your Criminal Defense Lawyer in Hollywood SC's attention.
+Don't threaten to file a malpractice lawsuit or file a complaint with the bar association; such threats will likely cause your Criminal Defense Lawyer in Hollywood SC to become angry and defensive, without paying attention.

 Dawn Launiere